Therapy for Obsessive Thinkers: Performance & Relational Anxiety in Los Angeles, CA

 You’re prepared, consistent, disciplined — the world rewarded every bit of it… Until it didn’t

-∙ Your drive and motivation feel unreliable — and that scares you more than anything.
+∙Your drive and motivation feel depleted and that scares you more than anything because what if you can’t get them back

-∙ You can’t remember the last time you felt genuinely like yourself.
+∙You can’t remember the last time you felt genuinely like yourself, whoever that is.

 The people who love you most are getting what’s left over.
 And you know it.